okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 kubectl exec <pod> -- command 							| Execute a command on the pod kubectl label pods <pod> mylabel=awesome				| Add new label to pod kubectl run -i -tty busybox --image=busybox --restart=Never -- sh | Run a shell in a pod - very useful for debugging

+Running `kubectl describe pod nodehelloworld.example.com` will then give us info on what is going on here.